jaswant2798/Amazon-clone/README.md

-# this is landing page of amazon website
+# This is landing page of amazon website